urieltan/tp/docs/team/caleblyx.md

 * **New feature: TaskList GUI**: Created a simple GUI for the `TaskList` and `Tasks` in the first iteration, which was further enhanced and modified in proceeding iterations by other members.
   * What it does: allows users to view the `TaskList` and its contents.
   * Justification: provides a means for users to easily access the contents of the `TaskList` via a graphical representation.
   * Highlights: made it easier for the developing team to visualise any features that they may have implemented in regards to the `TaskList` and/or `Tasks`.
 This also provided a starting point for further development of its GUI.
-Implementing this GUI was initially challenging due to my lack of my experience.
+Implementing this was initially challenging due to my lack of my experience.
 It required me to scrap my initial implementation of the TaskList to create a new one that could provide an observable list to the GUI.
   * Credits: this GUI implementation for the `TaskList` was inspired by the GUI of contact list of AB3.

 * **New feature: Storage for TaskList**: Implemented storage for the `TaskList`